John Burdett Wittenoom: Early life

 John Burdett Wittenoom was born in England at Newark-on-Trent, Nottinghamshire.
 He was educated at Winchester College and matriculated to Brasenose College, Oxford in 1807, graduating B.A. in 1810, M.A. in 1813.
 He was ordained deacon in the Church of England in 1811, priest in 1812.

 Career

 He took up teaching in England where he was appointed headmaster of Newark Grammar School.
-Shortly after his first wife's death, he decided to emigrate to Western Australia arriving on the Wanstead in January 1830 with his mother, sister and four sons.
+Shortly after his first wife's death, he decided to emigrate to Western Australia arriving on Wanstead in January 1830 with his mother, sister and four sons.

 He singlehandedly conducted services alternately every Sunday at Perth, Guildford and Fremantle until 1836.

 In later years, he ran a grammar school and pursued his interest in education.
 In 1847, he was appointed to the colony's first education committee and was the inaugural chairman for eight years after it became the Board of Education.
 After his death in 1855, his second wife and daughter took charge of the government girls' school.